ruby/www.ruby-lang.org/en/news/_posts/2018-12-25-ruby-2-6-0-released.md

 The JIT compiler aims to improve the performance of Ruby programs.
 Unlike traditional JIT compilers which operate in-process, Ruby's JIT compiler writes out C code to disk and spawns a common C compiler to generate native code.
 For more details about it, see the [MJIT organization by Vladimir Makarov](https://bugs.ruby-lang.org/projects/ruby/wiki/MJIT#MJIT-organization).

 In order to enable the JIT compiler, specify `--jit` on the command line or in the `$RUBYOPT` environment variable.
 Specifying `--jit-verbose=1` will cause the JIT compiler to print additional information.
-Read the output of `ruby --help` or [the documentation](https://bugs.ruby-lang.org/projects/ruby/wiki/MJIT#Basic-usage) for other options.
+Read the output of `ruby --help` or the [documentation](https://bugs.ruby-lang.org/projects/ruby/wiki/MJIT#Basic-usage) for other options.

 The JIT compiler is supported when Ruby is built by GCC, Clang, or Microsoft VC++, which needs to be available at runtime.

 As of Ruby 2.6.0, we have achieved [1.7x faster performance](https://gist.github.com/k0kubun/d7f54d96f8e501bbbc78b927640f4208) compared to Ruby 2.5 on a CPU-intensive, non-trivial benchmark called [Optcarrot](https://github.com/mame/optcarrot).
-However, it is still experimental and many other memory-intensive workloads like Rails might not benefit from it at the moment.
+However, it is still experimental and many other memory-intensive workloads like Rails applications might not benefit from it at the moment.
 For more details, see [Ruby 2.6 JIT - Progress and Future](https://medium.com/@k0kubun/ruby-2-6-jit-progress-and-future-84e0a830ecbf).

 Stay tuned for the new age of Ruby's performance.